Menu

 Legal Fees

 In all property transactions, there are legal fees involved.
-In many of the mortgage deals and in the case of remortgaging, there are offers where the legal fees are covered by the lender.
+In many mortgage deals, including remortgaging, there are offers in which the lender covers the legal fees.
 Therefore, there are no legal fees incurred by you to remortgage your home.

 But…

-If you intend to wait until your mortgage term is up and then remortgage to take advantage of the free legal fees during the remortgage, it won’t work.
+If you intend to wait until your mortgage term is up and then remortgage to take advantage of free legal fees, it won’t work.
 Lenders only cover the legal fees associated with a mortgage transfer from one lender to another.
-Not for a change of ownership which involves altering the names on the property’s Title Deeds.
+Not for a change of ownership, which involves altering the names on the property’s Title Deeds.
 To do that, you’ll need to pay for the legal fees incurred for that service.

-You can use the same legal service provider your lender provides for the change, but you will need to pay for the Transfer of Equity, as that’s not going to be covered as a standard fee – simply because it isn’t a standard service.
-Nor is it standard procedure to add and remove names to Title Deeds when you remortgage.
+You can use the same legal service provider your lender provides for the change, but you will need to pay for the Transfer of Equity, as that’s not going to be covered as a standard fee, simply because it isn’t a standard service.
+Nor is it standard practice to add or remove names from Title Deeds when you remortgage.
 That’s why you’ll have additional fees to pay.

-Solicitors tend to specialise in certain fields, so just ringing around all the solicitors in your local area will be a hit-and-miss.
+Solicitors tend to specialise in specific fields, so just ringing around all the solicitors in your local area will be a hit-and-miss.
 Some will not provide the service.
-The legal service you’ll need is provided by a conveyancing solicitor.
+A conveyancing solicitor provides the legal service you’ll need.

-It must be pointed out that we are not legal advisors.
+It should be noted that we are not legal advisors.
 This is a collation of general advice relating to the Transfer of Equity.
-It is not something the legal services from lenders tend to assist with, without additional charge.
+It is not something lenders’ legal services tend to assist with without an additional charge.
 The information below will explain the reasoning behind that.

 Advisory Note: Links to further websites are provided to further your understanding of the Transfer of Equity process.
 We have no affiliation with the third-party websites referenced nor are any endorsed by 1stUKMortgages.co.uk.
 Our standard terms and conditions of informational use apply.
 We only advise this so there’s no confusion about what our field is.
 We specialise in mortgage products and not legal advice.